YanLuong/Election_Analysis/README.md

 After running the election analysis audit, the results below are as follows (or refer to screenshot image below):

 *  A total of 369,11 votes were cast in this congressional election.
+To calculate the total number of votes casted, a *for* loop was used to iterate through each             row of the CSV file containing the election data and then incremented and stored in the *total_votes* variable.
+The *total_votes* variable is initialised to 0 before the *for* loop begins.
 *  Votes by county:
     * Jeffersson County accounted for 10.5% votes (38,855)
     * Denver County accounted for 82.8% votes (306,055)